rahulgopinath/rahulgopinath.github.io/_posts/2018-09-25-a-self-learning-proxy-network.markdown

 $$ Q(a,s) = r + \beta max_{a^{'}} Q(a^{'}, s^{'}) $$

-That is, the optimal reward from performing some action _a_ at current state (resulting in _s'_) is the reward for action _a_ in this state in addition to performing optimally from the next step onwards.
+That is, the optimal reward from performing some action _a_ at current state (resulting in _s'_) is the reward for action _a_ in this state in addition to performing optimally from the next step onward.
 This equation is called the [Bellman equation](https://en.wikipedia.org/wiki/Bellman_equation).
 The interesting thing about Bellman equation is that it can be iteratively approximated, and this is what reinforcement learning is doing.

 That is, we initialize all values of _Q(a,s)_ randomly, and then start with initial state _s_ and iteratively perform actions on it and keep updating.